 Usually, everything is known, it just needs to be stated, debated, and agreed.
 It’s a good idea to get a room for a day or two.
 Give the team space to devote time and energy to exploring all the data.
 If it isn’t done rigorously enough, rest assured that a clever stakeholder will pick holes in it.

-Discovery documents can be big, but the core story should run to around 30-page document for sharing with supporting data in appendices.
-Using a visual tool such as MIRO or Prezi is worthwhile.
+Discovery documents can be big, but the outputs should demonstrate the approach, core insights supported with evidence, and actions.
+Using a visual tool such as Figjam is best.

-Ensure the document clearly sets out the business issues and problems.
+Ensure the artefact clearly sets out the business issues and problems.
 Use data to support the issues – customer contact, complaints, sales, market share, competitor performance or innovation.

 Move into your strategy for exploration and reveal the evidence gathered.
 Move the sense of exploration onto insight and reassurance.
 The intent is to communicate that you have explored and understood what is happening and why.